top of page

 Step 1: Create a Well-Structured HTML Form

-Before implementing Ajax, it’s essential to have a clean and well-structured HTML form.
-A properly organized form improves usability and makes handling the data on both client and server sides more straightforward.
+Before implementing AJAX functionality, the first step is to create a clean and well-structured HTML form.
+A properly organized form improves usability, ensures accessibility, and makes it easier to collect and process user input on both the client and server sides.

 <form id="contactForm">